brianfegan/history/README.md

 <ul>
 	<li>Define a callback method that executes when calling pushState and when onpopstate events are fired.</li>
 	<li>Ensure that in browsers where a popstate event fires on page load that this first event is ignored.</li>
-	<li>Increments a unique ID on every pushState call, which can determine if a popstate event is due to forward or back navigation.</li>
+	<li>Increments an index on every pushState call, which can determine if a popstate event is due to forward or back navigation.</li>
 	<li>Updates the browser document title (part of the API but not supported by any browser), and saves that title in the state object.</li>
 	<li>Saves the path associated with the state in the state object.</li>
 	<li>If history API is not supported, calling pushState will redirect browser to the path passed in.</li>